awesomebrownies/cyberdeck/journal.md

 ## May 28: Deck Main Body: Heatset inserts & sizing

-LOG-007: 5 hours
+LOG-007: 5 hours modeling

 I've created the walls with another sketch, and have done a bit of tweaking to fit the M2 sized holes for the heatset inserts.
 The roadtrip has been causing quite a bit of internet trouble, meaning the rate at which I can work is heavily affected.
+I've also started on the footprint for the picatinny rails.

 <table>
   <tr>